JailsonBarros/Wreck-It_Ralph_Game/README.md

 ### Amazing Features

-- **Scoring System**: Track your performance as you progress in the game and challenge your friends to beat it; click on the square where Ralph is located.
+- **Scoring System**: Track your performance as you progress in the game and challenge your friends to beat it.

 ### How to Play

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser.
-3. Use the arrow keys to move the character and the space bar to interact.
+3. Play using the mouse by clicking where Ralph appears.
-4. Have fun exploring and collecting coins, but stay alert to enemies!
+4. Have fun aiming for the highest score before the time runs out!

 ### Contribution